Having trouble with your sourdough bread? These Sourdough FAQs will help you troubleshoot problems and get back on the road to yummy bread!

 If I’ve kept my sourdough starter in the fridge, how do I prepare it for baking?

-To use your starter out of the fridge, simply remove it from the fridge and stir in 50 grams of flour and 50 grams of water (don’t discard here).
+To use your starter out of the fridge, simply remove it from the fridge, discard everything but 25 grams and feed that reserved 25 grams, 50 grams of flour and 50 grams of water .
+Stir it up well.
 Let it get bubbly, and then you are ready to use it.
-I normally pull mine out and feed in the morning to prepare it to make a batch of bread dough that evening (the dough will rest overnight and be baked the next day).
+I normally pull mine out and feed in the late morning or at lunch to prepare it to make a batch of bread dough that evening (the dough will rest overnight and be baked the next day).

 How do I make more of my starter?
 Or what if I used too much starter on accident and don’t have enough left to feed?